• You can download sample spectra from the SIRIUS website.

 │ ...

 Within these classes you can find data and results.
-Results such as structures are long list and thus also come with a ‘paged’-endpoint (/page).
-With this hierarchy in mind you can for example
+Results such as structures are long lists and therefore also come with a ‘paged’-endpoint (/page).
+With this hierarchy in mind, you can for example:

 • select all formula candidates of a feature: /api/projects/{projectId}/aligned-features/{alignedFeatureId}/formulas